ucsb-cs8-m17/ucsb-cs8-m17.github.io/_lab/lab06.md

 ## Tokenizer ##

 The bulk of the work will be in recognizing the new tokens.
-This will likely entail adding in new states to the state pattern used in `Tokenizer`.
+This will likely entail adding in new states to the `Tokenizer`.
 If you do end up adding new states, you may want to draw out the state machine representing what you are handling first, in order to make sure your fundamental design is correct.
 Ideally, you should avoid adding in a state unless you are absolutely sure it needs to be there; extra states mean extra code, which means more room for bugs to come into play.

 ## Parser ##

-If you ended up adding in whole new tokens with your tokenizer edits, you should replace any stubs (e.g., `return null`) for the `accept` method in implementors of `Token` with actual implementation.
-As part of this process, you might need to edit the `TokenVisitor` (`src/edu/ucsb/cs56/pconrad/parsing/tokenizer/TokenVisitor.java`) interface, along with any classes which implement `TokenVisitor` in the parser.
 The parser itself will also need to be modified to add in the new production, which will (somewhat ironically) likely be the smallest edit you need to perform for the parser.

 ## Evaluator ##

-Similar to the tokenizer, if you ended up adding in whole new AST nodes with your parser edits, you should replace any stubs for the `accept` method in implementors of `AST` with actual implementation.
-You might need to edit `ASTVisitor` (`src/edu/ucsb/cs56/pconrad/parsing/syntax/ASTVisitor.java`) as part of this process.
-Once again, depending on your design, it is likely that actually updating the evaluator to handle `==` and `!=` will be a relatively small change.
+Once again, depending on your design, it is likely that actually updating the evaluator to handle the new types of ASTs will be a relatively small change.

 # Suggestions for Devising Your Own Tests #